A Fine Pair of Regency Chairs.

 A Fine Set of George III Dining Chairs.

 English circa 1800.

-The six mahogany chairs with tapering reeded pilasters bridged by guilloche splats, on turned tapering legs.
+The six mahogany chairs with tapering reeded pilasters bridged by guilloche decorated splats, on turned tapering legs.

 Re-upholstered in hand stitched horsetail.